 Updating a property may require an administrative action before the change can take effect.
-If so, the server will return 200 Success, and the request body will contain an encoded set of actions to be performed.
+If so, the server will return 200 Success, and any actions are returned in the urn:unboundid:schemas:configuration:messages:2.0 section of the JSON response that represents the entire object that was created or modified.